ErpNetDocs/webclient/navigators/guide/update-records.md

 ## Prerequisite

-Before running "Update records", make sure the navigator displays all columns whose values you want to update.
+Before running "Update records", make sure the navigator displays **all columns whose values you want to update**.

 The Update function only processes the columns that are currently visible in the navigator.
 Hidden columns are ignored, even if they are present in the pasted data.
 If you want to update a particular field, display its corresponding column before executing the operation.